 Mertes Award for Excellence in Community College Research

-The purpose of the Mertes Award is to recognize outstanding research—either a dissertation or topic-specific project benefitting community colleges, and to encourage continued research on substantive issues facing higher education and/or community colleges.
+More specifically, recipients of the award are recognized for their outstanding research—either a dissertation or topic-specific project--that benefits community colleges.
+ACCCA created this award to honor their work, and to encourage continued research on substantive issues facing higher education and/or community colleges.

-The recipient(s) of the award are selected by a review committee of ACCCA Board representatives along with representatives of the Management Development Commission (MDC) and the Research and Planning Group (RP Group).
+Award recipient(s) are selected by a review committee of ACCCA Board representatives along with representatives of the Management Development Commission (MDC) and the Research and Planning Group (RP Group).

-Authors of research completed within the past two years are eligible, and nominations may be made by either colleagues of the author, organizations or candidates may self-nominate for the award.
-Submissions should include an abstract/executive summary of the research of no more than 20 pages.
+Those eligible include the authors of research completed within the past two years and nominations may be made by the author, an organization sponsoring the research or the research team.
+Submissions should include an abstract (2 pages max), and an Executive Summary of the research (20 pages max).
 The committee may request additional information if needed.